Fift and TVM assembly

 }

-[TVM assembly] Converting integers to strings
+[TVM assembly] converting integers to strings

 Fift primitives can't convert integers to strings at runtime because Fift operates at compile-time.
 For runtime conversion, use TVM assembly like this solution from TON Smart Challenge 3: